Make your gift today.

 - Assure that our commitment to diversity is transparent to constituents and the greater community.

-To achieve these goals HB has a Director of Multicultural Affairs who works closely with two diversity liaisons in each division.
+To achieve these goals HB has a Director of Multicultural Affairs who works closely with a team of diversity liaisons, each representing their division.

 Diversity Initiatives, Programs and Curriculum

-- HB's multicultural curriculum includes, but is not limited to, a wide range of diversity materials, resources and literature designed to stimulate an understanding of self and others.
+- HB's multicultural curriculum includes, but is not limited to, a wide range of diverse materials, resources and literature designed to stimulate an understanding of self and others.

 - Lesson plans, activities, speakers and field trips that inform and heighten awareness into issues of social justice and equity are integrated into the core and elective curricula.